NaviteLogger/Discord-utility-and-music-bot/README.md

 # Discord-music-bot
 Discord music bot made with JavaScript

-ffmpeg is required to run this bot libtool as well
+- FFmpeg is required to run this bot
+- libtool as well